Power-law banded random matrix ensemble as a model for quantum many-body Hamiltonians: Eigenstate Entanglement: Overall Features

 \section{Eigenstate Entanglement: Overall Features}

 We now analyze the many-body interpretations of the PLBRM ensemble.
 Our focus is on the ensemble-averaged eigenstate entanglement entropy for a bipartition of the system in left and right halves of equal size ($L_A=L_B = L/2$).
 Fig.~\ref{fig: full} illustrates its dependence on the power-law exponent $\alpha$, the basis state labeling scheme, the system size, and the location on the energy spectrum.
 The left panels are ensemble-averaged versions of the single-realization scatter plots we presented in Fig.~\ref{fig: phasediagram}.
-The eigenstate index $n$ starts from $n = 1$ and is ordered by increasing energy.
+The eigenstate index $n$ starts from $n = 1$ and is ordered by increasing energy, meaning that the ground states are on the left, while the highest excited eigenstates are on the right of the horizontal axes.

 In general, adopting the random labeling scheme (left panels) leads to values of $S_\text{ent}$ that are closer to $S_\text{Page}$ than those found using the Gray code labeling scheme (right panels).
 The eigenstates in the bulk (middle part) of the spectrum have different scaling behavior ($L$-dependence) for $\alpha<1$ and for $\alpha>1$, as shown using black arrows in Fig.~\ref{fig: full}.
 In the fully and weakly ergodic phases (top row and center row), $S_\text{ent}$ gets closer to $S_\text{Page}$ with increasing system size.
 In the localized phase (bottom row), $S_\text{ent}$ deviates away from $S_\text{Page}$ with increasing $L$.
 For the eigenstates near the spectral edges, $S_\text{ent}$ flows toward $S_\text{Page}$ in the fully ergodic phase and away from $S_\text{Page}$ in the localized phase, i.e., the direction is the same as the bulk (top and bottom rows of Fig.~\ref{fig: full}).
 For the weakly ergodic phase (center row), the edge $S_\text{ent}$ moves away from $S_\text{Page}$ with increasing $L$, i.e., opposite to the arrow direction shown for the bulk $S_\text{ent}$.
 This scaling is not obvious from Fig.~\ref{fig: full} but will be demonstrated in later figures.